riboviz/riboviz/docs/user/riboviz_outputs.md

 ## `read_lengths.pdf`

 A bar chart showing the lengths of the reads detected in the sample.
-It is expected that the majority of reads will be 28-31 nt long if the adapter sequences have been removed correctly.
+It is expected that the majority of reads will be 28-31nt long if the adapter sequences have been removed correctly.
 A good file to check first when running a new dataset, as if the reads peak in the expected range then it is a good indication of a successful run.
 If no reads are detected then it is a clear indication of something going wrong, such as the wrong UMI expression or adapter sequence being used, leading to reads being unable to align to annotation files.

 Example read_lengths plot: